groue/GRMustache/Guides/standard_library.md

 This would render "Bonjour" given a French localization for "Hello".

-*NB: HTML-escaping is done as usual: you localize HTML chunks here, there is no escaping.*
+*Warning*: in the above example, HTML-escaping is done as usual: you localize HTML chunks.
+There is no escaping.

 When looking for the localized string is the main bundle, GRMustache replaces all variable tags with "%@":